4.57 from 71 votes

 Caramel Sauce

 Homemade Caramel Sauce is a decadent treat that’s surprisingly easy to make.
-With just a few simple ingredients, you can create a rich, velvety caramel sauce that’s perfect for drizzling over ice cream or dipping fresh apples.
-Whether you’re topping a sundae, dressing up a slice of apple pie, or simply enjoying it by the spoonful, this hot caramel is sure to become a favorite indulgence.
+You can create a rich, velvety caramel sauce perfect for drizzling over ice cream or dipping fresh apples with just a few simple ingredients.
+Whether topping a sundae, dressing up a slice of apple pie, or simply enjoying it by the spoonful, this hot caramel will surely become a favorite indulgence.

 Caramel sauce being drizzled into a glass jar from a spoon.

-I brought this Caramel Sauce over to my parent’s house and my niece, Avery, told me that it was the BEST she ever tasted.
-Even better than Dairy Queen!
+I brought this Caramel Sauce over to my parents’ house, and my niece, Avery, told me that it was the best she had ever tasted—even better than Dairy Queen!
 I have to agree.
 It’s one of my favorite desserts.
-This luscious, silky smooth sauce is rich and flavourful.
+This luscious, silky-smooth sauce is rich and flavourful.
 You need to have it on your ice cream sundaes this summer!

 I’ve always preferred caramel over chocolate.
 There’s no question in my mind.
 I’ll pick caramel sauce any day of the week.
-Homemade caramel sauce is soooo much better than store bought.
+Homemade caramel sauce is so much better than store-bought.
 It has an old-fashioned taste that goes down so easily on whatever dessert you put it on.
 Once you make your own caramel sauce, you may never want to buy the packaged stuff again!

 • The most delicious caramel sauce you’ll ever try